Cloud-based POS systems are everywhere these days. Let’s look at the pros and cons of moving to the cloud.

 Important for: All businesses.
 Data loss and system downtime affects sales, customer satisfaction, and productivity across many different business types.

-Of course, software-based POS platforms offer reporting as well, but they have difficulty covering multiple locations or don’t offer real-time data.
-It also becomes difficult (although not impossible, as we’ll discuss next) to access those reports when working outside the office, and if you have a remote team at a local event, you won’t know how well they’re performing until they return, when it’s too late to make adjustments.
+Of course, software-based POS platforms offer reporting as well, but they have difficulty covering multiple locations or can’t offer real-time data.
+It also becomes difficult (although not impossible, as we’ll discuss next) to access those reports when working outside the office.
+If you have a remote team at an event, you won’t know how well they’re performing until they return, when it’s too late to make adjustments.

 Important for: Owners with multiple store/restaurant locations or those that need to know how sales are going on the road or at tradeshows.
 Real-time reporting and multi-branch reporting are crucial functions that you may find more readily available in a cloud-based POS system.

 Cloud-based POS platforms provide remote access, allowing for virtual teams, multiple locations, and peace of mind for everyone involved in running the business.
 Inventory management can be streamlined across locations, scheduling can be done from home or during a commute, and much more.

 To accomplish this with a software-based POS platform, you’ll need to set up a manual VPN, host (and secure) a local server, and take a much longer workaround.
 For many, using a cloud-based option is faster and more convenient.

 Important for: Owners and executives that want the flexibility to manage their business from anywhere.
 Remote access allows for greater efficiency since you won’t need to go to the store or office to handle some business functions.

 You’ll be able to scale your business much more quickly and cheaply using a cloud-based POS platform.
 Upfront costs are often minimized in exchange for lengthy subscription fees.
 It’s essentially an a la carte model in which you’re only paying for the functionality and space you need.
 As you grow and require more, you can just add it on.